joshfire/angela/README.md

-                    available on your machine).           [default: "phantomjs"] --host            Webdriver server host                 [default: "localhost"] --port            Webdriver server port                        [default: 8195] --serverlog       Log Webdriver server execution to provided log file [default: ""] --useserver       Whether to use running Webdriver server or to start one
+                    available on your machine).           [default: "phantomjs"] --host            Webdriver server host                 [default: "localhost"] --port            Webdriver server port                        [default: 8195] --verbose, -v     Trace Angela's execution to the console     [default: false] --serverlog       Log Webdriver server execution to provided log file [default: ""] --useserver       Whether to use running Webdriver server or to start one